TheRatto/dispatch-buddy/docs/ersa_integration_implementation.md

 # ERSA Integration Implementation

 ## Overview
-This document outlines the implementation of ERSA (En Route Supplement Australia) data integration for Australian airports in the Dispatch Buddy Flutter application.
+This document outlines the implementation of ERSA (En Route Supplement Australia) data integration for Australian airports in the Briefing Buddy Flutter application.

 ## Architecture